cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 that the received remote value of ADa/ADb doesn't show up in the list of active local concurrent protocol sessions {{HMSD18}}.

-If no unique value in ADa and ADb is available or if maintaining state information regarding the list of concurrently active local protocol instances for verification is impractical in a given application setting then the loopback attack may be prevented by assigning initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both roles with the same (PRS,sid) value set.
+If no unique value in ADa and ADb is available or if maintaining state information regarding the list of concurrently active local protocol instances for verification is impractical in a given application setting, then the loopback attack may be prevented by assigning initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both roles with the same (PRS,sid) value set.

 Note that the requirement on party identifiers may differ from what might be intuitively expected as information on the application service such as service identifiers, port-ids and role information (e.g. client or server role) should be included as part of the party identity.

-For instance if computers A and B allow for running a protocol with different roles (e.g. both might run several client and a server instances concurrently on different ports) then a relay attack may successfully generate protocol confusion.
+For instance, if computers A and B allow for running a protocol with different roles (e.g. both might run several client and a server instances concurrently on different ports) then a relay attack may successfully generate protocol confusion.
 E.g. a client instance on A may be maliciously redirected to a second client instance on B while it expects to be connecting to a server on B. This will work if client and server instances on B share the same
 PRS secret and the identity strings do not include information on the respective roles.